neptune-ai/docs/docs/user-workspace-management/projects/add-people-to-project.rst

 .. note::

-    Only a project Owner can invite new users to the project.
+    Only a project Owner can assign people to the project.
 Learn more about |project roles|.

 1. In the Project panel, click **Settings**, then click the **People** tab.